spatialthoughts/qgis-tutorials/source/docs/web_mapping_with_qgis2web.rst

    :align: center

 6. Select ``Web View`` as the field type.
-This type indicates that the value contained in this field is a URL.
+This type indicates that the value contained in this field is an URL.

 .. image:: /static/web_mapping_with_qgis2web/images/6.png
    :align: center